Where to stay in Cartagena: Best areas and hotels

 Bocagrande

-Bocagrande is a peninsula located next to the historic center of Cartagena de Indias.
+Bocagrande is a peninsula located next to the historic center of Cartagena.
 It is the most luxurious area in the city, where you can find luxury hotels, a wide variety of restaurants, a shopping center, etc. It’s also the best option to stay in Cartagena if you want to be close to the beach without being too far from the Walled City.
 It is a safe area.

-Hotels in Bocagrande
+Hotel recommendations in Bocagrande

 • San Martin Cartagena.
 A lovely and welcoming 3-star hotel located just 100 meters from the beach.
 They offer single, double, triple, and quadruple rooms and feature a courtyard, a bar, and a seating area.